 You need these four things to set up a barcode inventory system for your online store:

 Barcode Software (Integrated Inventory Management System)

-Standalone Barcode inventory software or integrated inventory management system with an inbuilt barcoding module are software applications that allow you to generate barcodes, take prints with a connected printer, and store/manage all information about products.
+Standalone Barcode inventory software or integrated inventory management systems with an inbuilt barcoding module are software applications that allow you to generate barcodes, take prints with a connected printer, and store/manage all information about products.
 Barcode software also integrates with scanners to receive and update information during barcode scanning.

 Barcode labels are the physical prints of electronically generated barcodes.
 Labels are printed on a special sheet or roll.

-Barcodes are codes represented usually by black bars printed on white background.
+Barcodes are codes represented usually by black bars printed on a white background.
 The most popular types of barcodes are UPC (Universal Product Code), EAN-13 (European Article Number), Code-128, QR Code (Quick Response Code), Data Matrix, etc.

 An inkjet or laser printer with features to print barcodes of all sizes.

-A hardware device that can scan, read and transmit the information from barcodes to the inventory management system, barcode software, or computer.
+A hardware device that can scan, read, and transmit the information from barcodes to the inventory management system, barcode software, or computer.
 The devices fall into the category of automatic data capture (ADC) technology, and their usage is continuously growing every year.